Blanton Museum of Art

 The Blanton Museum of Art is one of the foremost university art museums in the country and has the largest and most comprehensive collection of art in Central Texas.
 The museum’s permanent collection of more than 17,000 works is recognized for its European paintings, an encyclopedic collection of prints and drawings, and modern and contemporary American and Latin American art.

-Discover the Story of Texas through three floors of interactive exhibits, special effects shows, dynamic films and events, innovative educationsl programs, and Austin’s only IMAX® Theatre.
+Discover the Story of Texas at the Bullock Museum through three floors of interactive exhibits, special effects shows, dynamic films and events, innovative educational programs, and Austin’s only IMAX Theatre.

 Enjoy engaging and original exhibitions drawn from the Ransom Center’s collections of literature, film, photography, art, and the performing arts.

-Enjoy fascinating exhibits, step into a replica of the Oval Office, and learn about LBJ and Lady Bird Johnson.
+Enjoy fascinating exhibitions, step into a replica of the Oval Office, and learn about LBJ and Lady Bird Johnson at the LBJ Library.
 Research opportunities for students, scholars, and the general public.

 Visual Arts Center